tianyuzelin/GNNs-playground/README.md

    <img src="src/image/logo.png" alt="repo logo" style="width:10%">
 </a>

-# Collection of Graph Neural Networks
+# Playground of Graph Neural Networks

 _Hey there!
-This will be my repo implementing GRAPH related DL models, with some tutorials and notes! **I will consistently update this repository**.
+This will be my repo implementing/collecting GRAPH related DL models, with some tutorials and notes! **I will consistently update this repository**.
 Have fun!_

 </div>